-"Investment transactions that aim to make it difficult for business operations in designated business sectors to be conducted continuously and stably" among the above "types of investment transactions that cannot use the prior notification exemption system" are defined in Article 3-2, Paragraph 2, Item 4 of the Cabinet Order.
+"Investment transactions that aim to make it difficult for business operations in designated business sectors to be conducted continuously and stably" are defined in Article 3-2, Paragraph 2, Item 4 of the Cabinet Order.
 If an inward direct investment transaction that can use the prior notification exemption system is accompanied by an action to endanger the survival of business operations for any of designated business sectors, the transaction may not be subject to the prior notification exemption system because the premise for allowing prior exemption is not valid.
 Whether or not this applies may be determined depending on the specific circumstances of each case, such as the nature of business operations, the manner of the relevant investors' conduct, and the impact of the conduct expected by the investor on the implementation of business operations.
-In a case in which an investment transaction.
+In a case in which an investment transaction is subject to this item, a prior notification may allow the authorities to recommend the relevant investor to revise or cancel the transaction.
 For example, this item may cover a case in which a foreign investor acquires substantial shares in a company for the purpose of making a proposal leading to the downsizing of business operations that are required to be implemented continuously and stably from the viewpoint of national security, etc., thus indicating that the investor's influence accompanying the share acquisition may compel the company to have no choice but to realize the investor's proposal.

-As for "investment transactions that have the purpose of committing actions that are contrary to complying with the exemption conditions," Order on Inward Direct Investment delegated from Article 3-2, Paragraph 2, Item 5 of the Cabinet Order stipulates the following investment transactions as those indicating that investors have no willingness to comply with the exemption conditions: an inward direct investment transaction for a foreign investor who aims to become a director or auditor of a target company, and an inward direct investment transaction for a foreign investor who aims to propose a business transfer at a general meeting of shareholders at a target company.
-The stipulation means that as long as foreign investors comply with the exemption conditions and exemption conditions on core sectors' business activities, they are considered to be able to ensure national security in the same way as if prior notification is made.
-"Investment transactions that have the purpose of committing actions that are contrary to complying with the exemption conditions" are not qualified to use the prior notification exemption system because such transactions are recognized as likely to lead to the risk of harming national security, etc.
+As for "investment transactions that have the purpose of committing actions that are contrary to complying with the exemption conditions," Ministerial Order on Inward Direct Investment delegated from Article 3-2, Paragraph 2, Item 5 of the Cabinet Order stipulates the following investment transactions as those indicating that investors have no willingness to comply with the exemption conditions: an inward direct investment transaction for a foreign investor who aims to become a director or auditor of a target company, and an inward direct investment transaction for a foreign investor who aims to propose a business transfer at a general meeting of shareholders at a target company.
+The stipulation means that as long as foreign investors comply with the exemption conditions and exemption conditions on core sectors' business activities and exemption conditions on Type-B investors, they are considered to be able to ensure national security in the same way as if prior notification is made.
+"Investment transactions that have the purpose of committing actions that are contrary to complying with the exemption conditions" are not qualified to use the prior notification exemption system because such transactions are recognised as likely to lead to the risk of harming national security, etc.